nlbdev/nordic-epub3-dtbook-migrator/README.md

 Nordic EPUB3/DTBook Migrator
 ============================

+## Project status

+The current focus is on:
+- finalizing and releasing an official version for validating EPUBs according to the 2020-1 guidelines
+- removing the dependency on Pipeline 2

+See more details for the current development phase here: https://github.com/nlbdev/nordic-epub3-dtbook-migrator/issues/522

 ## 2015

 The first goal of this project was to provide a EPUB3 to DTBook conversion tool